core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 additional information about the session life cycle.
 UDP, on the other hand, does not provide such information to a NAT and timeouts tend to be much shorter
 {{HomeGateway}}.
 According to {{HomeGateway}} the mean between TCP and UDP NAT binding timeouts is 386 minutes (TCP) and 160 seconds (UDP).
-Faster timeouts require more frequent retransmissions.
+Shorter timeout values
+require keepalive messages to be sent more more frequently.

 To address such environments, this document defines additional bindings for CoAP, including TCP, TLS, and WebSockets, as shown in {{layering}}.
+Note, however, that the use of CoAP over UDP (and CoAP over DTLS over UDP) is still the recommended transport for use constrained node networks, particularly when used in concert with blockwise transport.
+CoAP over TCP (and CoAP over TLS over TCP) is applicable for those cases where the networking infrastructure leaves no other choice.
+The use of CoAP over TCP leads to a larger code size, more roundtrips, increased RAM requirements and larger packet sizes.
+Developers are encouraged to read
+{{I-D.gomez-lwig-tcp-constrained-node-networks}} for guidance on low-footprint TCP implementations for IoT devices.

 ~~~~
 +-----------------------------------------------------------+